How to Request a Background Check

-An HR Contact for the hiring department can create a request in the online Background Check Administration (BCA) system and invite the applicant to authorize the check electronically.
-If you prefer to give the applicant a paper form, you will ask the finalist to complete a Criminal Background Check Form.
-An HR Contact can then enter the request and the authorization into Background Check Administration system.
-When the background check request has been authorized in BCA, Human Resource Services will request and review the applicant’s official criminal record, and will contact the hiring department once the official record has been reviewed.
+An HR Contact or HR Contact Delegate for the hiring department creates a request in the online Background Check Administration (BCA) system and invites the applicant or employee to authorize the check electronically.
+If the applicant or employee prefers not to provide the information electronically, you will ask them to complete a Criminal Background Check Form.
+An HR Contact or Delegate can then enter the request and the authorization into Background Check Administration system.
+When the background check request has been authorized in BCA, Human Resource Services will request the applicant’s official criminal record, and will contact the hiring department once the official record has been reviewed.

 The hiring department reviews any criminal history that was disclosed by the applicant and takes any relevant criminal history into consideration in the hiring decision.
 Human Resource Services will review any information found on the official criminal record, and communicate the findings to the hiring department.
 Conviction information must be considered on a case-by-case basis taking into consideration the type and severity of the offense, the time passed since the offense, and whether the offense is relevant to the duties of the position.
 An individual cannot automatically be excluded from hire because he or she has a previous conviction.
 Please refer to the page Review Criminal History and Relevance to Job Requirements for detailed information before disqualifying a candidate based upon criminal history.

 Verifying Applicant Identity